-COVID-19 is a new coronavirus disease that can cause a fever, cough and breathing problems.
+COVID-19 can cause a fever, cough and breathing problems.
 Older adults and people with other health issues are at higher risk for severe illness.

 We are here to help you stay safe while you dialyze.
-Read the latest recommendations below and speak with members of your dialysis care team if you have any questions.
+Read the latest recommendations below and speak with your dialysis care team if you have questions.

 - Letter to all in-center patients (June 26, 2020)

 - Letter to all in-center patients- Cambodian (June 26, 2020)

 - Letter to all in-center patients- Spanish (June 26, 2020)

 - Letter to all in-center patients – Vietnamese (June 26, 2020)

 - Patient travel after curfew letter (March 23, 2020)

 - Patient travel after curfew letter – Cambodian (March 31, 2020)